EducationalVideoCenter/WAC/CONTRIBUTING.md

 ## How to report bugs

 Notice a mistake?
-Please file any bugs, requests, or questions in our issue tracker [LINK TO ISSUE TRACKER]!
+Please file any bugs, requests, or questions in our [Issue Tracker](https://github.com/EducationalVideoCenter/WAC/issues/2)!

 ## Communication channels